Teepti/WestWing/README.md

 Download or clone whole repository on your system and go to directory which contains dockerfile using command prompt.
 After downloading or cloning, run below commands to create an docker image.

-# command to create image:-
+# Command to create image:-

 --------docker build "path of the directory which contains docker file"--------------